 |^^View important information|

-ESPN (Channel 509) and ESPN2 offer coverage of the All-Star Weekend, including the All-Star Celebrity Game, 3 Point Contest and Dunk Competition, as well as the All-Star Game itself.
-You can catch all the courtside action live and on-demand, with replays available the same day.
+ESPN (Channel 509) offers live coverage of the NBA All-Star Weekend, including the All Star Pre-Game Show, Skills Challenge, 3 Point Contest, Dunk Contest, as well as the All-Star Game itself.

 When is the NBA All-Star Weekend?